cs3110/textbook/testing/bisect.md

 to run it.
 Note the additional flag `-runner sequential` that we don't normally have to supply when running the test suite.
 It causes OUnit to run all the tests sequentially, instead of trying to run many of them in parallel.
-The latter is good for speeding up large test suites, but it turns out Bisect isn't designed to handle that kind of parallelism.
+The latter is good for speeding up large test suites, but it seems (at least as of Fall 2018) Bisect isn't designed to handle that kind of parallelism.

 Running the suite will cause `bisect0001.out` (assuming it's your first run of the suite) to be produced.
 Next run
 ```
-$ bisect-report -I _build -html report bisect0001.out
+$ bisect-ppx-report -I _build -html report bisect0001.out
 ```
 to generate the Bisect report from your test suite execution.

 Open the file `report/index.html` in a web browser.
-Look at the per-file coverage; you'll see we've managed to test only 4% of `sorts.ml` with our test suite so far.
+Look at the per-file coverage; you'll see we've managed to test only 10% of `sorts.ml` with our test suite so far.
 Click on the link in that report for `sorts.ml`.
-You'll see that we've managed to cover one line of the source code so far with our test suite.
+You'll see that we've managed to cover a couple lines of the source code so far with our test suite.
 The covered lines are colored green, and the uncovered lines are red.

-If you add more tests to the OUnit test suite, and repeat the above process of testing with Bisect, you'll discover that more and more lines have been covered.
-How close to 100% coverage can you get?
+There are some additional tests in the test file.
+Try uncommenting those, as documented in the test file, and increasing your code coverage.
+Between each run, you will need to delete the `bisect0001.out` report file, recompile, rerun OUnit, and rerun the Bisect report tool.
+(Obviously, a Makefile would be a good thing to construct.)

+By the time you're done uncommenting the provided tests, you should be at 30% coverage, including all of the insertion sort implementation.
+For fun, try adding more tests to get 100% coverage of merge sort.

-## Ignoring Code
+## Uncoverable Code

-Sometimes you will want to exclude code from Bisect analysis.
-The usual reason for that is the code can't be unit tested.
+Sometime code can't be covered by unit tests.
 For example, maybe it's code that defensively checks that the `rep_ok` holds of an input, but unit tests will never be able to construct an input that violates `rep_ok`.
 Or maybe it's code that is only meaningful in a GUI or in utop, such as custom utop printers for abstract types.

-To ignore code, you can insert special comments that cause Bisect to omit one or more lines from analysis:

-* `(*BISECT-IGNORE*)` will ignore the line on which the comment occurs.

-* `(*BISECT-IGNORE-BEGIN*)` and `(*BISECT-IGNORE-END*)` will ignore all the code between the two comments.

-Note that there may not be spaces inside those special comments.
+In that case, you won't be able to reach 100% coverage.